openstack/nova/doc/source/contributor/documentation.rst

 .. note::

-   This raises an interesting an unexplored question about whether we want all of ``doc/source`` published with stable branches that will be stale and unimproved as we address content in ``latest``.
+   This raises an interesting and unexplored question about whether we want all of ``doc/source`` published with stable branches that will be stale and unimproved as we address content in ``latest``.

 The ``api-ref`` and ``api-guide`` publish only from master to a single site on developer.openstack.org.
-As such they are effectively branchless.
+As such, they are effectively branchless.

 Guidelines for consumable docs
 ==============================

-* Give users context before following a link.
+* Give users context before following a link

   Most users exploring our documentation will be trying to learn about our software.
 Entry and subpages that provide links to in depth topics need to